 The device immediately starts to heat up when plugged in, and an indicator light will shut off when it's reached the full cooking temperature.

-The Dash Mini Maker is small enough that it easily fits on the counter and then can be moved to a cabinet or drawer when not in use without taking up much room.
+The Dash Mini Maker is small enough that it easily fits on the counter and can be moved to a cabinet or drawer when not in use without taking up much room.

 It makes more than just waffles

-It's basically the versatile kitchen gadget you didn't know you needed.
+This mini waffle maker is basically the versatile kitchen gadget you didn't know you needed.

-For more gadgets, check out:
+For more kitchen gadgets we're loving, check out: